dolphino1/semantic_segmentation_carnd/README.md

 ### Introduction
 In this project, I labelled the pixels of a road in images using a Fully Convolutional Network (FCN).

-Here is an example of one of the images:
+Here is an example of one of the images

 ![road](examples/example.png)

 ### Setup